deniskirbaba/introduction-to-ai/classification/README.md

 ## K-NN algorithm ##

-The algorithm was tested on the classification of cat breeds by photograph
+The algorithm was tested on the classification of cats and dogs breeds by photograph

-Dataset (containing 7381 photos) was used for training and testing
+Dataset (containing 7381 photos) was used for training and testing https://www.kaggle.com/zippyz/cats-and-dogs-breeds-classification-oxford-dataset

 k = 3